 Grand Hyatt Hong Kong

-The Grand Hyatt in Wan Chai has a 50m outdoor pool which is heated.
-Lie back and bask in the views of the city’s skyline, surrounded by lush tropical greenery.
+The Grand Hyatt in Wan Chai is well known for its luxury and extravagance, and the 50m heated outdoor pool lives up to that reputation – incredible views of the city skyline and lush tropical greenery create the perfect setting for relaxation.
 A day pass costs HK$550 and gives you access not only to the pool, but also the gym and sauna.

 1 Harbour Road, Wan Chai